library-training-app/doc/api/apiDescription.md

 ```

-### Registration
+## Registration

-Register new useer.
-If login already exist return -1.
+Register new user.
+If login already exist return in all fields -1.

 #request:
 /register?